madylmckee/3250-final-project/README.md

 - Incorporate **play-by-play data** to examine the timing and impact of penalties on drives and scoring.
 - Analyze **referee-specific trends** to see if certain crews are more prone to calling specific penalties.
 - Explore **sentiment analysis** or public reaction data to compare perceptions of bias to the actual data.
+- Integrate **sports betting outcomes or line movements** to study the financial implications of penalty patterns.

 ### Project Files